Take Care Of Yourself

 - Base Nutrients

 While this isn’t a comprehensive self-care checklist, it does provide the necessary foundation for the physical and intellectual components of self-care.
-This is especially useful for you fitness junkies out there!
+This is especially useful for you fitness junkies out there who love to take care of their lifestyle!

 Your body is the vehicle for your mind.
 Without it, you aren’t going to get very far.
 Getting daily nutrition, hydration, rest, exercise, and sleep is essential to having a healthy body to support your big ol’ brain!